-22.11 Appealing an Assessment Process
+22.12 Appealing an Assessment Process

 A student may make a written appeal regarding the process of the assessment in any course.
-The appeal should be addressed to the Dean within 72 hours of the release of the examination results.
+The appeal should be addressed to the Dean within 5 working days of the release of the examination results.
 The appeal should identify specific and objective grounds for the grievance as they pertain to the process of assessment.
-The Dean will direct the students' assessment and progression committee to review the circumstances in consultation with the Course Director and other relevant faculty before making a decision, typically within five working days, to forward the appeal to the Assessment and Progression Committee.
+The Dean will direct the Student Assessment and Progression Committee to review the circumstances in consultation with the course coordinator and other relevant faculty before making a decision, typically within five working days.
 Possible outcomes from the deliberation of the committee include: upholding the grade, repeating the assessment, adjusting the grade, or seeking an assessment by another faculty not involved with the course.